 What is idle time?

-Idle time is a period of time in which an asset is ready and available, but is not doing anything.
+Idle time is a period of time in which an asset (machine or an employee) is ready and available, but is not doing anything productive.
 This is why idle time is sometimes referred to as waiting time.

-The reason why you want to understand and track idle time is because it shows the difference between your existing productivity levels and your theoretically maximal productivity levels.
+The reason why you want to understand and track idle time is because it points to the gap between your existing output and your theoretically maximal productivity level.
 Simply put, every minute that your machine or employee is idle is a minute of lost productivity.

 Idle time = downtime?

 Idle time does not equal downtime.
-While in both cases the machine isn’t running, the key difference lies in why it isn’t running.
+While in both cases the machine isn’t doing anything productive, the key difference lies in why is that happening.

-In the context of idle time, the machine is capable to perform its intended function but for a certain reason, it doesn’t.
+In the context of abnormal idle time, the machine is capable of performing its intended function but for a certain reason, it doesn’t.
 There are many possible causes of machine idle time like:

-- power outages or similar technical problems that are not related to the asset in question
+- power outages or similar technical problems that are not related to the machine itself

 When we talk about machine downtime, the asset is not operational because one of two reasons:

-Because of this crucial difference, maintenance teams should track idle time and machine downtime separately.
+Because of this difference, maintenance teams should track planned and unplanned machine downtime separately from idle time.

 Idle time represents the disparity between the time an asset is scheduled to run and how many actual productive hours have been spent.

 For example, in an 8-hour shift, an employee might track 7 hours and 20 minutes of productive work.
-This suggests that they had 40 minutes of idle time, assuming they accurately tracked everything.
+This suggests that they had 40 minutes of idle time, assuming they accurately tracked everything on a time basis.

-When we talk about machines, things do get a bit more complicated because you have to differentiate between when a machine is just turned on and the actually productive work it performed.
+When we talk about machines, things get a bit more complicated because you have to differentiate between when a machine is just turned on and the actual productive work.

 Let’s imagine that you have a machine that works for 16 hours.
-For the purpose of this example, let’s say it needs 10 minutes to power up, 5 minutes to shut down, has one 30 minute break for cleaning, and it is stopped for 15 minutes for a shift change.
+For this example, let’s say it needs 10 minutes to power up, 5 minutes to shut down, has one 30 minute break for cleaning, and is stopped for 15 minutes for a shift change.

 In other words, the machine is supposed to do productive work for 15 hours or 900 minutes.